 There’s also a small but rich list of idioms that include table, including “lay (one’s) cards on the table” (“to be candid”) and “under the table” (“intoxicated,” or “secretive”).

-3 Responses to “5 Words from the Kitchen”
+3 thoughts on “5 Words from the Kitchen”

 It’s interesting to hear that in the US, ‘to table [an agenda item]’ means the exact opposite of what it does in ‘the commonwealth.’

 “Glass” has recently acquired a rather ugly usage here in Australia.
 “To glass [someone]” is “to break a (beer) glass and grind the broken butt into [someone’s] face.”
 This disgusting habit is practised by rowdy young men, who tend to do it to their male ‘mates.’
 However, it achieves notoriety among drunken rugby players, who sometimes do it to their girlfriends – the latter often ‘forgive’ the player, either because they “really love him,” or more usually because they have been paid off by the player’s club!

 In Argentina we also refer to financial statements that have been ‘fit’ to someone’s needs rather than showing real figures as having been ‘cooked’ (i.e.: cocinar números/asientos/etc) in order not to reveal true losses of a company, etc.